FlowFuse/website/product/pricing.md

 # Pricing Principles

 This page sets out the concepts that we sell and how those are measured across both SaaS and Licensed Editions of the platform.
-This does not define specific dollar amounts for any items those are commercial decisions outside the scope of this document.
+This does not define specific dollar amounts for any items, those are commercial decisions outside the scope of this document.

 ## Teams

 Teams are the basic unit within FlowForge and the entity to which bills are charged.
-Teams own zero or more projects.
-Teams can be on different tiers of plan, the main differentiation being the value added features provided by the FlowForge platform.
-There will be a free tier which provides core functionality and enables the user to create projects, the free tier limits the size of the team to a small number (3) of members.
-A paid tier offers access to the collaboration functionality.
-The paid tier is priced at $X per member of the team with an upper limit at which point the customer is managed onto a higher enterprise tier.
-The value the customer is paying for here is the additional functionality of the flowforge platform above that of just running standard node-red.
-The EE license will be for a defined number of teams and users, The CE License will be restricted to only the features of the basic team, and the number of members in a team will be limited to the same number(3) as the basic team on the FlowForge managed instance.
+A teams can own zero or more projects, and 1 ore more user can be members.
+Subject to access controls, some users can create projects, add devices (agents), and invite other members.

+The number of teams for the open source offering of FlowForge is limited to 50.

 ## Projects